 3Effective duration is a duration calculation for bonds with embedded options.
 Effective duration takes into account that expected cash flows will fluctuate as interest rates change.
 Yield to effective maturity is the total return anticipated if a bond is held for its lifetime.
 The 30-day SEC yield is an estimator of the return an investor will experience with his or her bond fund investment over a longer period of time.
 Unsubsidized SEC 30-day yield is computed under a SEC standardized formula based on net income earned over the past 30 days.
 It excludes contractual expense reimbursements, resulting in a lower yield.
 SEC 30-day yield is computed under a SEC standardized formula based on net income earned over the past 30 days.
 It is a "subsidized" yield, which means it includes contractual expense reimbursements and it would be lower without those reimbursements.
 Yield to maturity is the average anticipated rate of return for the portfolio’s positions if held to maturity.

-Wilshire Associates Incorporated, the Fund’s investment adviser, has entered into a contractual agreement to limit expenses to 1.15% and 0.90% of average daily net assets for Investment Class Shares and Institutional Class Shares, respectively, through April 30, 2021.
+Wilshire Advisors, LLC, the Fund’s investment adviser, has entered into a contractual agreement to limit expenses to 1.15% and 0.90% of average daily net assets for Investment Class Shares and Institutional Class Shares, respectively, through April 30, 2022.
 This agreement does not include taxes, brokerage expenses, dividend expenses on short securities and extra ordinary expenses.
 To the extent that the Fund’s expenses are less than the expense limitation, Wilshire may recoup the amount of any management fee waived/expenses reimbursed within three years after the year in which Wilshire incurred the expense if the recoupment does not exceed the existing expense limitation as well as the expense limitation that was in place at the time of the fee waiver/expense reimbursement.

 Statement of Additional Information